E20

 Whirlpool Defrost Overheat Protection Fault

-Freezer displays E20; may indicate defrost overheat or safety trip
+Freezer displays E20, which may indicate a defrost overheat or safety trip.

 Advertisements